Skip to main content

 Where to Get Bikes

-If you don’t have your own bike, Independent Health Reddy Bike locations can be found on Fuhrmann Boulevard right by the Lakeside Complex and Lakeside Bike Park.
+If you don’t have your own bike, an Independent Health Reddy Bike location can be found on Fuhrmann Boulevard right by the Lakeside Complex.
+Another Reddy Bike station is located at Buffalo Harbor State Park.